Shelby Harris

-Shelby Harris (born August 11, 1991) is an American football defensive end who is a free agent.
-He played college football at Illinois State and was selected in the seventh round of the 2014 NFL Draft by the Oakland Raiders, where he spent his first two seasons.
+Shelby Harris (born August 11, 1991) is an American professional football defensive tackle for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Illinois State Redbirds and was selected in the seventh round of the 2014 NFL draft by the Oakland Raiders, where he spent his first two seasons.
 After not making a final roster in 2016, Harris played his next five seasons with the Denver Broncos.
 Harris was traded to the Seahawks in 2022.

 College career

 Harris initially went to the University of Wisconsin to play for the Badgers.
 After redshirting his freshman year, he transferred to Illinois State.
 In 2010, he was named to the Missouri Valley Football Conference all-newcomer team.
 In 2012, he started all thirteen games as the Redbirds reached the FCS national quarterfinals, and he was named to the all-MVFC first-team.
 But before the 2013 season, he was dismissed from the Redbirds for conduct detrimental to the team.